elspethr/measuring_reciprocity/README.md

 Ready, E. and Power, E.A.
 2021.
 Measuring Reciprocity: Double Sampling, Concordance, and Network Construction.

 The networks from each dataset are generated in "processing" data files.
-These are aggregated and networks measures presented in the paper are calculated in the file "compiling.R".
+These are aggregated and network measures presented in the paper are calculated in the file "compiling.R".

 The R file "paper_figtabs.R" sources the compiling file and generates Figure 2–4 and Tables 1, 2, S2, and S3.
 File "microfinance_ERGMs.R" runs the multilevel ERGMs and produces Figure 5.
 Note that the ERGMs take considerable time to run.